 Jessie May is also a Limited Company 04118341 which means that the Trustees of the charity who are also the directors of the company have limited liability and thus protection against personal claims being made against them.
 We also report to Companies House on an annual basis.
 Information filed to Companies House can be viewed by clicking here .

-Jessie May is a member of the Institute of Fundraising and we report on our fundraising activities to the Fundraising Standards Board.
+Jessie May is a member of the Institute of Fundraising and we report on our fundraising activities to the Fundraising Regulator, which replaced the Fundraising Standards Board in 2016.
 This is our commitment to raising the standard of our fundraising practice and making us accountable for how we spend the money you donate.
-For information on Jessie May from the FRSB please click here

 Board of Trustees